-I will provide introductory lectures for each of the weekly class topics.
-Students in the course are asked to prepare the weekly assigned readings.
-These will provide them with the wider knowledge needed in order to discuss selected historical questions in their historical framework during class discussions following the lectures.
-We will also read primary sources in English translation and analyze them in class.
-In addition to the weekly readings and the preparation of primary sources for class discussion, the students'
+Introductory lectures for each of themes will be provided weekly during the class meetings.
+Students are asked to prepare the weekly assigned readings, which will provide the background needed for the discussion in class.
+Several texts taken from the primary sources in English translation will be read and analyzed in class.
+In addition to the weekly readings and the preparation of primary sources for class discussion, the students' work also consists in writing a 20 page paper.
+The selection of research paper topic will be done by the third meeting to allow enough time for in depth research.
+Each student will present her or his paper in class in a Power Point presentation.

+Learning outcome

-work also consists in writing a 20 page paper.
-Selection of research paper topic from the list provided in WebCT is to be done by the third meeting to allow enough time for in depth research.
-After discussion with me each student will present her or his paper in class (with the help of Power Point).
-I believe that presenting a concise analytical research will enable students to gain better analytical and oral skills for the future.
+The seminar provides knowledge of an important subject in world history.
+The preparation for class meetings, the research, the analysis of historical material, as well as the presentation of a concise analytical research paper enable students to gain understanding of global events, and acquire better analytical and oral skills for the future.